 Since 2005, the central research initiative of Glucksman Ireland House, the Center for Irish Studies at New York University, has been an Oral History of Irish America Project.
 Its goal is to record the experiences of a wide range of Irish Americans towards an understanding of the durability and elasticity of ethnic identity over time.

-Nearly 300 interviews form this collection, capturing a cross section of memories from men and women whose life histories intersect with culture, education, religion, media, business, government and the professions, whether the individual is an immigrant or removed by several generations from Ireland.
-The project aims to enhance our knowledge and understanding of Irish American identity.
+More than 300 interviews form this collection, capturing a cross section of memories from men and women whose life histories intersect with culture, education, religion, media, business, government and the professions, whether the individual is an immigrant or removed by several generations from Ireland.

 The Project Directors are Dr. Linda Dowling Almeida, Dr. Marion R. Casey, and Dr. Miriam A. Nyhan of the Glucksman Ireland House Faculty; additional interviewers include Dr. Ìde O'Carroll, Dr. Danielle Zach, and Virginia Ferris, M.A.